Isolator (microwave): Terminated circulator

 A two-port isolator is obtained simply by terminating one of the three ports with a matched load, which absorbs all the power entering it.
 The biased ferrite is part of the circulator and causes a differential phase-shift for signals travelling in different directions.
 The bias field is lower than that needed for resonance absorption, and so this type of isolator does not require such a heavy permanent magnet.
 Because the power is absorbed in an external load, cooling is less of a problem than with a resonance absorption isolator.

 Faraday rotation isolator

-A last physical principle useful to design isolators is the Faraday rotation.
+Another physical principle useful to design isolators is the Faraday rotation.
 When a linearly polarized wave propagates through ferrite having a magnetization aligned with the direction of propagation of the wave, the polarization plane will rotate along the propagation axis.
 This rotation may be used to create microwave devices as isolators, circulators, gyrators, etc. In rectangular waveguide topology, it also requires the implementation of circular waveguide sections which come out of the device plane.